-(From a Private Correspondent.)

-We have news from Schumla up to the 22nd of December.
-At that date, General Smith, commanding the irregular cavalry (which force numbers 7,500) officers and men in the neighbourhood of Schumla), was stated to be in a very precarious state of health, and removal to a warmer climate was indispensable for his recovery; but in his present state removal was impossible.
-The weather was very cold, and the snow deep.

-The Irregular Cavalry is in a very disorderly states owing to the impossibility of drilling the men during such bad weather, scattered about as they are in the towns and villages; courts of inquiry are held daily.
-It is the opinion of persons well-informed on the submediately, this force will not survive the winter.
+(From a Private Correspondent.) cember.
+At that date, General -Smith, commanding; the irregular cavalry (which force numbers 7,599, officers and men in the neighbourhood of Schumla), was stated to be in a very precarious state of health?
+The Irregular Cavalry is in a very disorderly state, owing to the impossibility of drilling the men during towns and villages; courts of inquiry are held daily.
+It is the opinion of persons well-informed on the subject, that, unless some vigorous steps are taken immediately, this force will not survive the winter.